I’ve lost shoes now to two pictures.

 …are the ruins of Mount Ida:

-this will give you an idea), but Mount Ida was begun around 1840.
+It took us forever to spot these columns in the woods.
+Not exactly the Ruins of Windsor outside Port Gibson (I really need to find my pics of it, but this will give you an idea), but Mount Ida was begun around 1840.
 This is how it used to look:

 Fabulous, fabulous.
 My Antebellum Mansions of Alabama book discusses “the magnificent veranda, edged by six superbly fluted columns topped by inverted bell-shaped capitals, a motif extremely rare among ante-bellum homes in the state.
 Another rare feature of the columns is the foot-rest, a semi-circular iron bar attached to each shaft of the colonnade.
 These foot-rests permitted greatly added comfort, allowing those who sat looking out over the vast expanse of farmland to rear back and prop up their feet in luxurious comfort.
 These are the only such foot-props known to exist in the entire realm of Alabama’s ante-bellum mansions.”